Failed to load image

 - Full smart features in a smaller footprint

-Why Compact RVs Are Growing in Popularity
+Why Are Compact RVs Growing in Popularity?

-Compact RVs are among the fastest-growing segments in the RV market, and the reasons go beyond their lower price tag.
 Fuel economy, ease of driving, and access to campgrounds with length restrictions make them practical for more travelers.

 Fuel and Operating Costs

-Class B vans average 18 to 22 MPG, compared to 6 to 10 MPG for Class A motorhomes.
 On a 3,000 mile road trip, that difference translates to roughly $500 to $800 in fuel savings at current gas prices.

 Campground Access